turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 ## Step 8: Label the bucket

-Now, in the GCP console, assign the label `environment:development` to the bucket that’s in `Alarm`.
+Now, in the GCP console, assign the label `environment:development` to a bucket that’s in `Alarm`.

 <p><img alt="labeled-bucket-now-skipped" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/labeled-bucket-now-skipped.png"/></p>